 - A. Tenant's Contractor shall provide "Base Building Systems Shutdown" request document to Building Management, in accordance with established Building procedures, at least 72 hours prior to major impacts to the existing Electrical systems.
 Only Building Engineering staff can open/close Base Building system isolation switches/breakers; including bus way plugs for Tenant's use.
 All costs for shutdowns requested by Tenant, or necessitated by Tenant's Alteration, by Building personnel shall be at the Tenant's cost. - B. Tenant's Electrical contractor shall follow NFPA 70E requirements.
-It is the Landlord's preference that all electrical circuits and equipment are de-energized when potential electrical shock hazards exist. - C. Bus way plug installation: - 1.
-Installing bus way plugs shall only be completed when bus way is de-energized. - Coordinate with Landlord. - 3.
+It is the Landlord's preference that all electrical circuits and equipment are de-energized when potential electrical shock hazards exist. - C. Emergency power and Normal Power conductors shall not be installed in the same conduit raceway.
+Any conduit raceway shall be used for only one power type of conductors installed. - D. Bus way plug installation: - 1.
+Installing bus way plugs shall only be completed when bus way is de-energized. - 2.
+Coordinate with Landlord. - 3.
 Schedule activity for non-Business hours. - 4.
 Detailed Method of Procedure script in Landlord's established format shall be provided to Landlord at least two (2) weeks in advance for review. - a.
 No shutdowns shall occur without Landlord approval. - b.
 Landlord will coordinate electrical shutdowns with other impacted Tenants. - c.
 Tenant's Contractor is responsible for any temporary modifications required to support other Tenant critical systems that will be without power.
-Systems such as, but not limited to: - 1) Supplemental air conditioning. - Temporary power accommodations.
+Systems such as, but not limited to: - 1) Supplemental air conditioning. - 2) Temporary power accommodations.

-- D. Electrical sub-meter current transducers shall be installed in a dedicated gutter or can when sub-metering individual circuit(s) and not be installed inside of panel boards. - E. Conduit: install conduit in accordance with NECA "Standard of Installation". - 1.
+- E. Electrical sub-meter current transducers shall be installed in a dedicated gutter or can when sub-metering individual circuit(s) and not be installed inside of panel boards. - F. Conduit: install conduit in accordance with NECA "Standard of Installation". - 1.
 Conduit Supports: - a.
 Arrange supports to prevent misalignment during wiring installation. - b.
 Support individual conduits using spring steel clips, coated steel, or malleable iron straps, lay-in adjustable hangers, clevis hangers, and split hangers.
 Use spring steel clips attached to #10 hanger wires installed for the specific purpose of supporting conduits.
 Fasten wire at both ends.
 Limit use of spring-steel-clip-and-wire supports so that no conduits are supported solely by this method and so that no conduit run contains more than two consecutive supports of this type. - c.
 Group related conduits; support using conduit rack.
 Construct rack using steel channel. - d.
 Fasten conduit supports to building structure and surfaces. - e.
 Do not support conduit with wire or perforated pipe straps.
 Remove wire used for temporary supports. - f.
 Do not attach conduit to ceiling support wires or any other material/device not specifically designed to support conduits. - g.
 Anchors installed in the ceiling slab shall be installed in low flutes of the pan deck. - 2.
 Arrange conduit to maintain headroom and present neat appearance. - 3.
 Utilize flexible liquid tight for final motor connections, regardless of location. - 4.
-Conduit Routing: - Routing exposed conduit and conduit installed above accessible ceilings parallel and perpendicular to walls. - b.
+Conduit Routing: - a.
+Routing exposed conduit and conduit installed above accessible ceilings parallel and perpendicular to walls. - b.
 Route conduits to not hinder access openings and access to devices/equipment. - c.
 Route conduits parallel and at right angles to building grid lines. - 5.
 Conduit Routing (within Tenant space below): - a.
 All visible conduits shall be Electrical Metallic Tubing (EMT).
 Flexible Metal Conduit is not allowed. - b.
 Layout of exposed conduit in the ceiling of Tenant space below must be provided in a drawing for Landlord review and approval.